klaudhaus/lit-up/README.md

 * `render`

 The `render` method from `lit-html` or an equivalent implementation.
 This is required, otherwise no rendering can take place.
-For tests, server-side rendering etc. a static renderer can be specified - see `lit-up-test.js` within this repository for an example.
+For headless tests, server-side rendering etc. a static renderer such as `@popeindustries/lit-html-server` can be specified.
+See `lit-up-test.js` within this repository for an example.

 * `bootstrap`

-An initial update function that will be called with no data or event payload.
-As per normal updates, if bootstrap is an async function the view will be rendered on both the synchronous return of the promise itself (or before the first `await` in an `async` function) and upon promise resolution (or async function completion) - see [Asynchronous Updates](####Asynchronous Updates) for more information.
+An initial update function that will be called before the first view render.
+You cannot specify data or event parameters for the bootstrap function.
+It will receive a reference to the app's `up` function as its only argument.
+As per normal updates, if bootstrap is an async function the view will be rendered both before the first `await` and upon function completion.
+See [Asynchronous Updates](####Asynchronous Updates) for more information.

 * `log`